van001/lesscode-fp/README.md

 - Seek deep understanding of motivation and concepts behind the functional programming, without being caught in the programming lanugage nuances, syntax or even nomenclature.

-- Apply the learned knowledge to solve the real-world problems - APIs, IOs etc
+- Apply the learned knowledge to solve the real-world problems - APIs, IOs, Databases etc

 This repo is about the 2nd goal - Application.